johnhewi/ezinnit/README.md

 you should have a live build of your app in a container on a remote server with a secure public connection.

+<br>This script initializes your gitlab repository and installs dokku on your server.
+Your gitlab repository and dokku are configured to automatically deploy any commits to your main branch and securely serve them at your domain.

 ### To set local env to development, download and run ezinnit:
 ```bash